open-feature/flagd/docs/other_resources/in-process-providers/evaluators/semver_evaluation.md

 1. Target property value: the resolved value of the target property referenced in the targeting rule
 2. Operator: One of the following: `=`, `!=`, `>`, `<`, `>=`, `<=`, `~` (match minor version), `^` (match major version)
-3. Target value: this needs to resolve to a semantic versioning string
+3. Target value: this needs to resolve to a semantic versioning string.
+If this condition is not met, the evaluator should log an appropriate error message and return `nil`

 The `sem_ver` evaluation returns a boolean, indicating whether the condition has been met.